About homestay program in Malaysia

 We also visited a few local attractions like the Jeram Tengkek waterfalls and the old Minangkabau palace, the Istana Seri Menanti.

-“We invited Indonesia and Thailand for this programme as they are our closest neighbors, and we have a somewhat similar culture and heritage.
+“We invited Indonesia and Thailand for this program as they are our closest neighbors, and we have a somewhat similar culture and heritage.
 The next step would be to invite participants from countries further afield.

 Kedah, especially, should be ready because they have such good hospitality there.”